adstriegel/cse34468-su24/hw/hw-01/hw1.md

 To what extent is the Internet (not with respect to crowd sourcing but rather the technology approach) involved as to this particular thing?
 Is this a good concept or a bad concept?
 Is the price point reasonable?

-Write your small paragraph in a file named `meticulous.md`.
+Write your small paragraph in a file named `meticulous.md` in your `hw/hw-01` sub-directory in your private repository.

 ## Rubric / Double Check